The Weihrauch degree of finding Nash equilibria in multiplayer games: Roots of polynomials

 \subsection{Multivariate Polynomials and Cylindrical Algebraic Decomposition}

-We now turn our attention to multivariate polynomials.
-Two problems of interest here are finding a root of a single multivariate polynomial, and finding a solution to system of polynomial inequalities (we only consider the non-strict case here).
-For both questions, we focus on the bounded case, as it is the one relevant for Nash equilibria, and as the unbounded case leads to $\lpo^*$ straight away.
+Our focus now shifts towards multivariate polynomials.
+Within this domain, two intriguing problems arise: the pursuit of a root for an individual multivariate polynomial and the search for a solution to a system of polynomial inequalities (restricting ourselves to the non-strict case for now).
+In both scenarios, our emphasis rests on the bounded case, given its relevance to Nash equilibria.
+Additionally, the unbounded case promptly leads us to $\lpo^*$.